 SECTIONS AND PROGRAMS

-↑ As NMDOT moves toward the implementation of MAP-21 and associated Transportation Asset Management Plan (TAMP), NMDOT Pavement Management will be utilized more and more to support the state’s long term plans and vision.
+↑ As NMDOT continues implementation of the Transportation Asset Management Plan (TAMP) and Transportation Performance Management, NMDOT Pavement Management and Design will be utilized more and more to support the state’s long term plans and vision.

 NMDOT Pavement Management & Design performs the following activities: